adonea/adonea.lookdeep_ai_space.github.io/README.md

 ![This is an image](https://www.monash.edu/__data/assets/image/0005/3171506/webpage_banner.png)

-This is an image of the webpage hosted by Monash University:
+This is an github image of the workshop advertised on the webpage hosted by Monash University:
 	https://www.monash.edu/science/schools/school-of-mathematics/events/dl4sr

 	The Machine Learning and Data Applications Group in Solar Physics at the School of Mathematics and the Monash Data Futures Institute at Monash University are pleased to present the 1st Workshop on Deep Learning Algorithms for Space Research and Data Imaging.